Faculty & Staff, 2017-2018

 The highlight of her trip was meeting four-time winner Lance Mackey, pictured to the left.
 She also met Dave Mackey, father of Lance Mackey and Vern Halter, owner of the Dream a Dream Dog Dog Farm, pictured to the right.
 Dave Mackey is noted as being the winner of the closest Iditarod race in history, winning by mere seconds.

-Shelley pictured above at the last checkpoint of the Iditarod (out in the middle of nowhere).
+Shelley pictured below at the last checkpoint of the Iditarod (out in the middle of nowhere).
 Inside visitors line the walls with dollar bills where Shelley's dollar bill now hangs.

 While in Alaska they met friends and travelled all over Alaska enjoying the awesome beauty of God's nature.
 They took a cruise up to the Matanuska Glacier.

 Shelley began her education experience right here at Orangevale Seventh-day Adventist School, attending grades 1 – 5.
 She graduated from Sacramento Adventist Academy in 1979, and from Pacific Union College in 1983 – with both SDA and California state teaching credentials.
 After marrying high school sweetheart Paul Kramer, Shelley started her teaching career at San Gabriel Adventist Elementary where she taught 7th & 8th grade language arts for four years.

 When her husband completed his medical degree at Loma Linda University, the Kramers moved to Hinsdale, Illinois, for Paul's three-year family practice residency program.
 Their first son, Matthew, was born there.
 Three years later, after returning to Sacramento, their second son, Mark, was born.
 Shelley chose to stay home as a full-time mom while her boys were young.
 She remained involved in teaching as a substitute teacher at Sacramento Adventist Academy.